 NOTE: Pills to treat worms will be provided to the participating dog teams prior to the race.
-It is recommended to treat the dogs at least two weeks beforehand, as the pills may cause the dogs to be weaker for a few days and suffer from dehydration and sometimes diarrhea.
+It is recommended to treat the dogs at least four weeks beforehand, as the pills may cause the dogs to be weaker for a few days and suffer from dehydration and sometimes diarrhea.
 These pills are not to be ingested by humans.
-Mushers should therefore make sure to store them in a different place than their own medication.

-- 6. Sleds to be used are to be of the traditional Nunavik style.
+- 6. Sleds to be used are to be of the Nunavik style.
 Sleds are to be from 14 to 16 feet long, with the length measured from one end of a runner to the other end.
 Height and width may vary.
 Runner choice is up to the participant.
 Any type of rope may be used. - 7.
-Dogs must be set up in the traditional fan style team with one rope for each dog.
-The dogs cannot be set up in tandem (two by two).
+Dogs must be set up in the traditional fanstyle team with one rope for each dog.
+The dogs cannot be set up in tandem (twobytwo).
 The gain line must be of at least 3feet long. - 8.
 Whips should be used only to guide the dogs in the right direction, not to hit the dogs.
 However, they may be used to discipline the dogs if they start fighting with each other.
 Whips are not to be used when passing or beside another dog team.
-If a team uses a whip within 100m of another dog team a 5 minute penalty will be applied.
+If a team uses a whip within 100m of another dog team a 5 minutes penalty will be applied.

-- 9. Abuse and excessive cruelty to dogs will not be tolerated and will result in immediate disqualification. - 10.
+- 9. Abuse and excessive cruelty to dogs will not be tolerated and will result in a penalty of 1 hour and could lead to immediate disqualification if repeated.
+No objects should be used to discipline the dogs. - 10.
 No one is to kill a dog on the trail.
 If a dog is to be killed for any good reason, such as an incurable disease or painful injury, it has to be ensured that an appointed person takes care of it at a site that is not on the trail and away from campsites.